Pineapple Orange Muffins

 Years ago I picked up a ‘Best of the Best’ cookbook while traveling through Colonial Williamsburg, Virginia.
 It was one of those modest-looking regional cookbooks bound with a plastic comb that might have been compiled by a local church or rotary club.
 This muffin recipe is a favorite from that book, although I’ve since lost my copy and fear it has been accidentally donated.
 Luckily, last week I happened upon the recipe on a sheet of paper that I’d typed for my mom, the page folded and sticking out from the top of another cookbook.

-I remember the recipe’s headnote stated the origin was from Sedberry Hotel, a McMinnville Tennessee establishment (and apparently a pretty ritzy one for the place and time) which opened in early 1900.
-It closed in the 1950’s, but thankfully the muffins survived.
+I remember the recipe’s headnote stated the origin was from Sedberry Hotel, a McMinnville Tennessee establishment (and apparently a pretty ritzy one for the place and time).
+Which opened in early 1900.
+It closed in the 1950’s.
+But thankfully the muffins survived.
 They make a nice breakfast and are extremely easy to whip up!

 The muffins do not brown while baking, so expect the tops to be pale when you remove them from the oven.